philippinespire/REUs/2022_REU/Allison/README.md

 		Checked in on Cha, job from yesterday is still running Job finished (AllLibs contam)
 		Running Busco for allLibs contam

+	Re-did step 1 of Aur PSMC
+	Progress on re-doing step 2 of Aur PSMC

 07/28/2022

 	Notes working on Cha SSL: